evo-lua/evo-lua.github.io/docs/background-information/the-evo-philosophy.md

 ## Quality MUST Be Built In

-In order to maintain a rapid pace of development, a reasonably high standard of quality must be maintained at all times.
-What exactly that means is of course up for debate, but the core idea is this: Poorly-done work must be done twice (or more), and that's to be avoided at all costs.
-This isn't to say every feature will turn out great, but *deliberately* taking shortcuts which *disproportionately* hinder future development, such as skimping on tests and/or documentation work, must be avoided - at least outside of prototyping phases.
+In order to maintain a rapid pace of development, a reasonably high standard of quality must be pursued at all times.
+What exactly that means is of course up for debate, but the core idea is this: Poorly-done work has to be done twice (or more), and that's to be avoided at all costs.
+This isn't to say every feature will turn out great, but *deliberately* taking shortcuts which will *disproportionately* hinder future development, such as skimping on tests and/or documentation updates, must be avoided - at least outside of prototyping phases.